copyright - Talya Jacoby

 Mishaped Pearls take their name from misshapen pearl, a literal translation of the Portuguese word Barocco or French word Baroque.

 The band was formed in late 2009 as a result of a collaboration between songwriter and musician Ged Flood and mezzo soprano Manuela Schuette.
 As well as being the silky voice of the group, Manuela draws on her love of ancient poetry by researching and providing many of the lyrics to the songs, which cross many countries, visiting the UK, Ireland, France, Italy, Spain, Germany and even Ancient China.
-They are joined by several versatile musicians: Andrew on keys, Naomi on cello, Calie on hand drums and percussion, Tom on banjo, saz, mandolin and guitar, Massimo on bass and Alex on fiddle/violin.
+They are joined by several versatile musicians: Andrew on keys, Calie on hand drums and percussion, Tom on banjo, saz, mandolin and guitar, Massimo on bass and Laurel on fiddle/violin.

 In 2010 as well as releasing their first album - The Singer and The Poets', they played at The Southbank, Union Chapel and a number of festivals in the UK.
 Mishaped Pearls also toured France to great reviews in the regional press and were invited back to perform again in 2011 and 2012.

-2011 saw the release of a second 'mini' album - Le Puy en Velay, which takes it's title from the stunningly beautiful town of the same name in The Auvergne region of France.
+2011 saw the release of a second 'mini' album - Le Puy en Velay, which takes it's title from the stunningly beautiful town of the same name in the Auvergne region of France.

 The album is slightly folkier and more upbeat but also features the dreamy cover version of the beautiful Neil Young song - Sugar Mountain.